MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="preventing-a-user-from-signing-in-to-office-365"></a>Impedir um usuário de entrar no Office 365

-Um administrador de TI também pode impedir um usuário de entrar no Office 365, o que pode impedi-lo de acessar qualquer serviço online do Office 365 ou processar quaisquer dados armazenados no Office 365.
-Confira [Bloquear o acesso de um funcionário antigo aos dados do Office 365](https://docs.microsoft.com/microsoft-365/admin/add-users/remove-former-employee).
+An IT admin can also prevent a user from signing into Office 365, which would prevent the user from accessing any Office 365 online service or processing any data stored in Office 365.
+See [Block a former employee's access to Office 365 data](https://docs.microsoft.com/microsoft-365/admin/add-users/remove-former-employee).

 ## <a name="part-2-responding-to-dsrs-with-respect-to-insights-generated-by-office-365"></a>Parte 2: Responder às DSRs com relação aos insights gerados pelo Office 365